Tag: Fotonovela (Page 2 of 5)

 MARSHEAUX Ghost (2008)

-An art piece in the MARSHEAUX catalogue, ‘Ghost’ was initially an exclusive 7″ vinyl release that came in special award winning glow-in-the-dark outer cover!
+An art piece in the MARSHEAUX catalogue, ‘Ghost’ was initially an exclusive 7″ vinyl release that came in a glow-in-the-dark outer cover!
 Coupled with the NEW ORDER inspired ‘Bizarre Love Duo’, the pairing of songs harked back to the early days of Factory Records where singles were not included on albums and acted as standalone platforms of artistic progress.
 However, pressure from their German label Out Of Line led to ‘Ghost’ being included on that edition of ‘Lumineux Noir’.

 Available on the MARSHEAUX album ‘Odyssey’ via Les Disques du Crépuscule